We often have internal debates about what Ruler Analytics actually is;

 I’m a very cautious person.
 I like to plan ahead and ensure my livelihood is protected.
 It might the March 2nd, but I’m already thinking 3 months in advance.

 Although I must point out, unlike other companies in the call tracking space, we have no minimum contract length.

 Not only do we think this is fair, but it ensures that we’re constantly seeking to improve the product and to prevent anyone from leaving us.

 Ruler makes call tracking simple.
 We onboard every user ourselves, manage the dynamic numbers and help guide you through the simple implementation on the technical side.

-Once that’s complete, we are able to begin tracking calls in our dashboard, and within Google AdWords and Analytics through our native integrations.
+Once that’s complete, we are able to begin tracking calls in our dashboard, and within Google Ads and Analytics through our native integrations.

 Don’t worry, I’ll cover integrations later.